mluukkai/cstatats/README.md

 # Getting dump from prod

-Optional: To get started fast get a dump from the production server
+Optional: To get started fast get a dump from the production server.
+A can generate a new dump with `backup.sh`, and it gets created under _/home/studies_user/coursestats/db_backups_

 Before running these locally make sure the directory structure is